mmsaki/solanaUOD/README.md

 # solanaUOD

-Using AI as a helper to analyze tokens movements & trends on Solana
+AI as a helper to analyze tokens movements & trends on Solana, UP or DOWN?

 ## Set-up